Frequently Asked Court Questions

 Can I change my court date?

 You may request to reschedule your court date one time.
 You must contact the court BEFORE your court date/time.
-You can request a continuance by filling out this form and sending email, fax, mail, or in person.
+You can request a continuance by filling out this form and submitting it by email, fax, mail, or in person.
 You will be scheduled for the next available court date.

 I am unable to pay my fine by the due date.